Skip to content

 Can we have a religious or civil ceremony at a French garden venue?

 Civil marriage in France must take place at a town hall (mairie); no private estate or hotel is licensed to perform a legal French civil ceremony.
 The garden venue hosts the symbolic, blessing, or religious ceremony only.
 International couples typically complete legal marriage in their home country and host a symbolic outdoor ceremony at the French venue.
-Sept-Saulx and Domaine d'Uzès include a private chapel and a restored chapel respectively for religious blessing ceremonies.
+Several estates include a private or restored chapel for religious blessing ceremonies.

 What's the wet-weather backup at a French garden wedding venue?

-Three structural patterns: interconnected indoor reception rooms (Sept-Saulx, Vitry-la-Ville, Villa Ephrussi, Domaine d'Uzès, Cap-Ferrat); dedicated tent or marquee infrastructure (Griffon's 300 sqm Berber tent, Jòlibois's 250 sqm air-conditioned reception room and 300 sqm Villa Poésie, Chateau de Paon's converted stable apartment); and property-internal ceremony architecture (Vacheresses's formal courtyard with conical watchtowers, Patras's main building reception rooms).
+Three structural patterns: interconnected indoor reception rooms; dedicated tent or marquee infrastructure (such as a 300 sqm Berber tent, a 250 sqm air-conditioned reception room paired with a 300 sqm indoor villa space, or an Orangerie and Nomad Tent); and property-internal ceremony architecture (such as a formal courtyard with conical watchtowers, or a main building's reception rooms).
 Always request the wet-weather walk-through at site visit.

 Are external caterers allowed at French garden venues?